Zhang Jialong: Biography

+Meeting with John Kerry and aftermath

 On February 15, 2014, Zhang was invited to be one of four Chinese bloggers to meet with United States Secretary of State John Kerry during his China trip.

 At the 40-minute meeting on Feb.
 15, Zhang asked Mr. Kerry "Will you get together with the Chinese who aspire for freedom" and help "tear down this Great Firewall that blocks the Internet".
 Zhang also asked Mr. Kerry to look into reports that American companies had helped the Chinese government establish controls over what websites Chinese citizens could access.

 Zhang said the situation for political and human rights activists has not improved.
 He was worried about "prisoners of conscience," specifically Xu Zhiyong, a human-rights activist who was sentenced last month to four years in prison, and Liu Xiaobo, a writer and activist who was imprisoned after being charged with "inciting subversion of state power."
 While in prison, Mr. Liu was awarded the 2010 Nobel Peace Prize.

 Zhang wanted to know if Mr. Kerry would visit Liu Xia, wife of Liu Xiaobo, who had been under house arrest since his Nobel Prize win and who, he had heard, was suffering from illnesses.
 The secretary of state said that the issue of Chinese political prisoners was brought up every time he met with the Chinese officials.
 Mr. Kerry did not directly respond to that appeal but noted he was only here for a day and a half.

 On February 16, the Chinese propaganda authorities ordered all web portals to delete reports about "the U.S. Secretary of State meeting with four Chinese social media big Vs to talk about 'Internet freedom'".

 Meanwhile, his name became a sensitive word on Tencent Weibo.
 Though he could still log in his Weibo account and post, but a search for his name would yield "search result cannot be displayed according to relevant laws, regulations and policies."